 AC may not be permitted to net and set-off upon the default of a clearer in respect of exchange traded derivatives and cleared OTC derivatives.
 In the Consolidated Statement of Financial Position, financial instruments are not offset where the rights of offset are conditional.

-In the following table, the net amount presents the effect of the amounts that do not qualify for offsetting but which are subject to conditional netting arrangements or similar arrangements, including ISDA Master Agreements, GMRA, security lending agreements and any related rights to financial collateral:
+but which are subject to conditional netting arrangements or similar arrangements, including ISDA Master Agreements, GMRA, security lending agreements and any related rights to financial collateral: